MailerSend logo

 Which is more popular, MailerSend or Postmark?

-On the Knock platform, MailerSend handled <1M messages from January 22nd to April 22nd compared to 25M–100M for Postmark.
-MailerSend volume has remained stable, while Postmark volume has remained stable.
+On the Knock platform, MailerSend handled <1M messages from March 3rd to June 1st compared to 25M–100M for Postmark.
+MailerSend volume has remained stable, while Postmark is trending upward.

 Can I use both MailerSend and Postmark together?